brovie96/vimrc/README.md

 ### Installing
 Most online sources (including [the Vim subreddit][Vim sub]) strongly discourage using someone else's Vim configuration, but if you really want to use mine, here's how to set it up.
+If you just want to use my trailing whitespace stuff, that has been spun off into [its own plugin][trailingwhitespace.vim].

 Make sure you are on a Unix-equivalent OS (including any version of Linux, even when run in [WSL][WSL]) and have a version of Vim that is compatible with